SobiaDeveloper/Portfolio-Projects/Cyclistic-CaseStudy/Project-Description.md

 ###  Process

 - What tools are you choosing and why?<br>
-It is a huge amount of data, working in excel is a great mess so SQL(structured Query Language) is choosen to query the data.
+It is a huge amount of data, and working in Excel is a great mess so SQL(structured Query Language) is chosen to query the data.
 ● Have you ensured your data’s integrity?<br>
- I strive to maintain data integrity, by data validation, cleaing, security, documentations and assurance, which is essential for producing reliable insights and making informed decisions.
+ I strive to maintain data integrity, by data validation, cleaning, security, documentation, and assurance, which is essential for producing reliable insights and making informed decisions.
 ● What steps have you taken to ensure that your data is clean?<br>
 steps considered are:<br>
 -  I start by understanding the structure, format, and quality of the raw data.<br>
--  I identify missing data and decide on appropriate strategy.<br>
+-  I identify missing data and decide on the appropriate strategy.<br>
 -   I check for and eliminate duplicate records, ensuring each data point is unique and contributes appropriately to the analysis.<br>
 -   I standardize data formats (e.g., date formats, units of measurement) to ensure consistency and avoid discrepancies.<br>
 -   I perform transformations<br>
 -   Throughout these processes, I validate cleaned data to ensure that it meets quality standards and aligns with expected outcomes.<br>

 ● How can you verify that your data is clean and ready to analyze?<br>
-In order to crosss check Data is clean and ready to analyze I asked for peer review and validation.<br>
+In order to cross check Data is clean and ready to analyze I asked for peer review and validation.<br>

 ● Have you documented your cleaning process so you can review and share those results?<br>